Driving in New York State

 - a driver license or permit that is valid for driving in NYS issued by another state or country

-- if you are under age 18, obey the restrictions that apply to drivers under age 18.
+If you are under age 18, you must obey the restrictions that apply to drivers under age 18.
 See the Graduated Driver License (GDL) Law and the restrictions on drivers under age 18.

-There are several types of licenses in NYS.
+There are several types of licenses in New York.

 Can I drive In New York State with an out-of-state or foreign driver license?

 You can drive in New York State with a valid driver license from another state or country.
-You don’t need to apply for a NYS driver license unless you become a New York State resident.
+You don’t need to apply for a New York State driver license unless you become a New York State resident.

 If you have a driver license from another country you do not need an International Driving Permit, but the permit verifies in several languages that you have a valid driver license.
 This is helpful to police officers who can’t read the language on your foreign driver license.
 Contact the authorities in your home country to get an International Driving Permit.
 2